Die Cutting Sponge & Foam Gasket Material

 PVC Foam is general-purpose, closed-cell foam with good air, moisture, and dust sealing properties, plus UV and chemical resistance.
 The density range of 6 to 15 PCF.

-Once the best kind of foam has been determined for our client’s specific application, DCT is ready to produce custom gaskets at a competitive price with on-time delivery to meet any deadline necessary.
+Once the best kind of foam has been determined for our client’s specific application, The Northglenn Colorado division of JBC Technologies (formerly Die Cut Technologies) is ready to produce custom gaskets at a competitive price with on-time delivery to meet any deadline necessary.

 If you have any questions about the foams that we work with or if you want to receive a free quote for your custom gasket production, contact us and one of our expert team members will be in touch with you within 24 hours.